allmonday/pydantic-resolve-demo/README.md

 For FastAPI user, we already have pydantic, openapi support and openapi-ts, pydantic-resolve is the last puzzle for a better development pattern.

+pydantic-resolve
 - https://github.com/allmonday/pydantic-resolve
 - https://github.com/allmonday/pydantic2-resolve

-This repo shows how can we define and compose schemas together with pydantic-resolve, and sync schemas/methods to frontend with openapi-ts.
+This repo shows how to define and compose schemas together with pydantic-resolve, and also sync schemas and methods to frontend with openapi-ts.

-> kind of like GraphQL(dataloader and resolver) at backend schema and REST/openapi.json at API.
+- sample 1: show blogs
+- sample 2: show blogs with comments
+- sample 2: show author info of comments

 ![](./sample.jpg)